dexoon/mermaid-template-checker/RULES.md

                 - Media description, which goes in double slashes like //photo of me//

                 - Buttons, which are either [inline] or [[reply]].
-Node can contain both types, but it can contain many buttons of the same type
+Node can't contain both types, but it can contain many buttons of the same type

     Connections